PRISM: The program

-PRISM is a program from the Special Source Operations (SSO) division of the NSA, which in the tradition of NSA's intelligence alliances, cooperates with as many as 100 trusted U.S. companies since the 1970s.
+PRISM is a program from the Special Source Operations (SSO) division of the NSA, which in the tradition of NSA's intelligence alliances, cooperates with as many as 100 U.S. companies since the 1970s.
 A prior program, the Terrorist Surveillance Program, was implemented in the wake of the September 11 attacks under the George W. Bush Administration but was widely criticized and challenged as illegal, because it did not include warrants obtained from the Foreign Intelligence Surveillance Court.
 PRISM was authorized by the Foreign Intelligence Surveillance Court.

 PRISM was enabled under President Bush by the Protect America Act of 2007 and by the FISA Amendments Act of 2008, which immunizes private companies from legal action when they cooperate with U.S. government agencies in intelligence collection.
 In 2012 the act was renewed by Congress under President Obama for an additional five years, through December 2017.
-According to The Register, the FISA Amendments Act of 2008 "specifically authorizes intelligence agencies to monitor the phone, email, and other communications of U.S. citizens for up to a week without obtaining a warrant" when one of the parties is outside the U.S.
+According to The Register, the FISA Amendments Act of 2008 "specifically authorizes intelligence agencies to monitor the phone, email, and other communications of U.S. citizens for up to a week without obtaining a warrant" when one of the parties is outside the US.

-The most detailed description of the PRISM program can be found in a report about NSA's collection efforts under Section 702 FAA, that was released by the Privacy and Civil Liberties Oversight Board (PCLOB) on July 2, 2014.
+The most detailed description of the PRISM program can be found in a report about the NSA's collection efforts under Section 702 FAA that was released by the Privacy and Civil Liberties Oversight Board (PCLOB) on July 2, 2014.

 According to this report, PRISM is only used to collect internet communications, not telephone conversations.
 These internet communications are not collected in bulk, but in a targeted way: only communications that are to or from specific selectors, like e-mail addresses, can be gathered.
 Under PRISM, there is no collection based on keywords or names.

-The actual collection process is done by the Data Intercept Technology Unit (DITU) of the FBI, which on behalf of the NSA sends the selectors to the U.S. internet service providers, which were previously served with a Section 702 Directive.
+The actual collection process is done by the Data Intercept Technology Unit (DITU) of the FBI, which on behalf of the NSA sends the selectors to U.S. internet service providers, which were previously served with a Section 702 Directive.
 Under this directive, the provider is legally obliged to hand over (to DITU) all communications to or from the selectors provided by the government.
-DITU then sends these communications to NSA, where they are stored in various databases, depending on their type.
+DITU then sends these communications to the NSA, where they are stored in various databases, depending on their type.

 Data, both content and metadata, that already have been collected under the PRISM program, may be searched for both US and non-US person identifiers.
-These kinds of queries became known as "back-door searches" and are conducted by NSA, FBI and CIA.
+These kinds of queries became known as "back-door searches" and are conducted by the NSA, FBI and CIA.
 Each of these agencies has slightly different protocols and safeguards to protect searches with a US person identifier.